 Chief Rabbi Ephraim Mirvis

-Chief Rabbi Ephraim Mirvis is the 11th Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
-He is only the 11th Chief Rabbi to take office since the office was introduced in 1704.
+Chief Rabbi Ephraim Mirvis is only the 11th Chief Rabbi of the United Hebrew Congregations of the Commonwealth since the office was introduced in 1704.
 Chief Rabbi Mirvis was installed on 1 September 2013 in an historic ceremony attended by HRH The Prince of Wales, the first time that a member of the Royal Family has attended a service for the Installation of a Chief Rabbi.
 Chief Rabbi Mirvis succeeds Lord Sacks.

 Background and Education

 Chief Rabbi Mirvis has held educational and community positions in Israel, Ireland and the UK.
+His first position was Rabbi of the Dublin Hebrew Congregation (1982 – 84).
 He was the Chief Rabbi of Ireland (1984 – 92), a position previously held by Lord Jakobovits, and Rabbi of the Western Marble Arch Synagogue in London (1992 – 96), a position previously held by Lord Sacks.
 Chief Rabbi Mirvis was appointed Senior Rabbi at Finchley United Synagogue (known as Kinloss) in 1996, a position which he held until becoming Chief Rabbi in 2013.

 Chief Rabbi Mirvis has earned a reputation as one of the UK’s most respected community Rabbis.
 In Finchley he galvanised the community, founding pioneering education projects such as the Kinloss Learning Centre (KLC).
 He is also the founder Rabbi and Honorary Principal of Morasha Jewish Primary School in Finchley, as well as founder and President of the Kinloss Community Kollel.
 Chief Rabbi Mirvis transformed the Finchley community into a vibrant centre of educational, social, cultural and religious activity, becoming the fastest growing community in the United Synagogue.